dotnet/docs-maui/docs/migration/upgrade-assistant.md

 :::image type="content" source="media/ua-light-bulb.png" alt-text="Screenshot of previewing the application of a light bulb suggestion.":::

-The quick action will make the necessary code replacements across the file.
+The quick action will make the necessary replacements across the file.

 > [!NOTE]
 > Quick action light bulbs will appear as you migrate the files from your Xamarin.Forms project into a .NET MAUI project.